jgmenu/jgmenu.github.io/src/integration.md

 The X11 properties `WM_NAME` and `WM_CLASS` are set for jgmenu windows.

-In order to avoid jgmenu shadows, add one of these lines to ~/.config/compton.conf:
+For example, in order to avoid jgmenu shadows, add one of these lines to ~/.config/compton.conf:

 ```